Budgeting 101: How much should I actually be saving?

 It’s a huge advantage to start retirement saving early.
 “For a young person starting out, the earlier you begin saving for retirement, the longer you will benefit from compound interest, where you earn interest on interest,” says Bianca.
 “Over time, your money grows much faster.”

-But how much, exactly, should you be putting away every month to ensure financial security in your golden years?
+But how much money, exactly, should you be saving every month to ensure financial security in your golden years?

 Online tools such as the ACU Retirement Planner can be helpful.

 Simply enter basic information about yourself, such as your age, when you want to retire and how much income you want at retirement.
 The planner then tells you how much you need to save every month to reach your goals.

 The savings products to help you along the way

 There is a wide range of savings products available that you may consider using.
 High interest savings accounts and Guaranteed Investment Certificates (GICs) give the flexibility and accessibility you need for short-term goals.

 For down payments, I recommend Registered Retirement Savings Plan accounts (RRSPs),” says Bianca.
 “You get a tax break, can draw on them for a down payment and you have 15 years to repay.”

 For longer-term savings, it’s often beneficial to look towards mutual funds, stocks and bonds that can all help your money grow at faster rates.
 Yet, it’s important to know how the ups and downs of the market can factor into the equation.